quantiacs/documentation/en/source/quick_start/quick_start.md

 <p class="tip">To participate in the competition:</p>

-* <a class="tip" href='/personalpage/strategies' target='_blank'>open your personal account</a>.
+* <a class="tip" href='/personalpage/strategies' target='_blank'>open</a> your personal account;
-* choose your strategy.
+* choose your strategy;
 * **click** on the **"Submit"** button.

 ### Ready for More?

-We’ve briefly introduced the most basic features of the Quantiacs platform - the rest of this guide will cover them and other advanced features with much finer details, so make sure to read through it all!
+Here we have briefly introduced the most basic features of the Quantiacs platform - the rest of this guide will cover them and other advanced features in more detail , so make sure to read through it all!